Basing bands off influence and popularity IN THE GENRE, so don't be surprised that the Beatles aren't number one. Solo artists may be included too

-It is the hardest artist that is not Heavy metal or influence by Heavy metal.
-Have the same feel as The Rolling Stones, Jimi Hendrix, Cream and The Who.
-It is not like your other Rock artists that just Rock but is very distortion and fuzzy.
-How can this artist not be top ten!
+Blue Cheer is the hardest artist that is not Heavy metal or influence by Heavy metal.
+Have the same feel as The Rolling Stones, The Who, Jimi Hendrix and Cream.
+It is not like your other Rock artists that just rock but is very distortion and spacey.
+How can Blue Cheer not be top ten!
 Even though if you do just like the mainstream sound of Rock, Blue Cheer is still one of the top bests.
 If you know my account or look around it you would learn more why I like Blue Cheer the best. - BlueFuse

-2Pink FloydPink Floyd were an English progressive rock band formed in London.
+2Pink FloydPink Floyd were an English progressive rock band formed in 1965 in London, England.
 They achieved international acclaim with their progressive and psychedelic music.
-The band consisted of 5 members - David Gilmour (Vocals and Guitar), Syd Barrett (Vocals and Guitarist), Nick Mason (Drums), Roger Waters ...read more.
+The band consisted of 5 members - David Gilmour (Vocals and Guitar), Syd Barrett (Vocals and Guitar), Nick Mason (Drums), Roger Waters ...read more.

 Their first two albums are concidered as pure psychedelic.
 After that it became a prog band.
 Floating sounds but not psychedelic anymore.